Plant Rosslyn’s New Beginning.

 With Plant Rosslyn now producing the all-new BMW X3, the BMW South Africa family is looking proudly to the past, and with confidence to the future.

-This year, Plant Rosslyn switched from producing 3 Series Sedans to all-new BMW X3 Crossover SAVs, following a massive, R6.16 billion investment that will see the plant’s production line grow by almost 10%, from 71,000 to 76,000 units per annum.
+Earlier this year, Plant Rosslyn switched from producing the BMW 3 Series to the all-new BMW X3 Crossover SAVs, following a massive, R6.16 billion investment that has seen the plant’s production line grow by almost 10%, from 71,000 to 76,000 units per annum.
 As a compact luxury SAV, the all-new BMW X3 is higher, longer and wider than the BMW 3 Series Sedan – so Plant Rosslyn needed an extensive infrastructure overhaul to prepare for that production switch.
 That expansion project included a new, 26,000 m2 purpose-built body shop, which is equipped with 288 state-of-the-art Kuka vehicle assembly robots.

 3 Series of generations

 Understandably, there’s a huge sense of excitement among the plant’s associates.
 Daniel Motlhabi, who worked as a quality inspector at Plant Rosslyn until his retirement in 2013, was there to see the BMW 3 Series come off the plant’s assembly line for the last time (production of the BMW 3 Series will now move to Mexico).
 “I worked on them all,” he laughs, reflecting on his 36-year career at BMW.
 “I remember the first 3 Series we made was the E30, which we called ‘Gusheshe’” – here he stops for a naughty chuckle (“gusheshe” means “panty dropper”).